Sam Gilbert (Australian footballer): AFL

-Gilbert was drafted as a key defender, but his agility and speed has allowed him to play through the midfield and up forward.

-2008 season

-Gilbert played in St Kilda’s 2008 NAB Cup winning side - the club's third pre-season cup win.
+Gilbert played in St Kilda's 2008 NAB Cup winning side - the club's third pre-season cup win.

-After a statistically strong performance in Round 16, in which Gilbert had 16 kicks, 12 marks and 6 handballs, he was awarded the AFL Rising Star Nomination for that round.
+After a statistically strong performance in Round 16, 2008, in which he had 16 kicks, 12 marks and 6 handballs, he was awarded the AFL Rising Star Nomination for that round.

-2009 season

 Gilbert played in 19 of 22 matches in the 2009 home and away rounds.
-St Kilda qualified in first position for the 2009 finals series, winning the club’s third minor premiership.
+St Kilda qualified in first position for the 2009 finals series, winning the club's third minor premiership.

-St Kilda qualified for 2009 AFL Grand Final after qualifying and preliminary finals wins.
-Gilbert played in the grand final in which St Kilda were defeated by 12 points.

-2010 season

-Gilbert played in 26 games in 2010, including four finals matches, and finished 3rd in St Kilda's Best & Fairest Award (Trevor Barker Medal).